Raiden (Mortal Kombat): Other media

 Raiden was played by James Remar in the 1997 sequel, Mortal Kombat Annihilation.
 He is much more involved in the action of the film, besting Shao Kahn and threatening to kill his generals in his first action scene.
 By consulting the Elder Gods, he sacrifices his immortality to reunite with Queen Sindel, closing Kahn's invasion of Earthrealm and violating the rules of Mortal Kombat.
 In the end, he became an Elder God in the place of his father.

 Jeffrey Meek played Raiden in the live-action series Mortal Kombat: Conquest.
 Unlike his film and game incarnations, this Raiden is far more upbeat, with a sarcastic personality making him less aloof toward humans.
 He was Kung Lao's mentor since childhood, and constantly reminds the young warrior of his duty to find new fighters to protect Earthrealm and to prepare for the next Mortal Kombat tournament.
 Meek also played Shao Kahn in the show and the final episode featured a stand off between both characters played by the same actor.

 Raiden was a main character in the 1996 animated series Mortal Kombat: Defenders of the Realm, and was voiced by Clancy Brown.

 Raiden is one of the many reimagined series characters in director Kevin Tancharoen's Mortal Kombat: Legacy web series, featured in one episode of the 2011 first season and portrayed by Ryan Robbins.
 He crashed lands onto Earth to participate in the Mortal Kombat tournament but lands within the bounds of a mental hospital.
 He is found by a young female patient named Blue, whom he befriends, and taken in by orderlies.
 After three months of therapy, his doctor believes that Raiden is still under the delusion that he is the God of Thunder.
 He is swiftly lobotomized, but due to his supernatural abilities, recovers from it.
 He attempts to escape but is lobotomized once again.
 Blue finds him and locks the door to the room, and Raiden tells her to stab him.
 After a tearful goodbye, Blue stabs him, causing him to disintegrate into lightning and smoke.
 Raiden reappears elsewhere and takes his signature hat from an old Chinese man.
 David Lee McInnis played Raiden minus this background in the 2013 second season.

 Dave B. Mitchell voiced Raiden in the 2020 animated film Mortal Kombat Legends: Scorpion's Revenge and the 2021 sequel Mortal Kombat Legends: Battle of the Realms.

-Tadanobu Asano played Raiden in the 2021 reboot film Mortal Kombat.
+Tadanobu Asano played Raiden in the 2021 reboot film Mortal Kombat and the 2026 sequel Mortal Kombat II.